isomerpages/govtech-stp/_work-pass-holder-lane/00a-wphl-overview.md

 Pass holders are responsible for making their own appointments with the testing institutions in Hong Kong to take their pre-departure COVID-19 PCR test.
 They must also bear the cost of their test.
 Please check with the listed testing institutions for the cost of the test.

-Children aged 12 or younger in that calendar year are not required to undergo a COVID-19 PCR test within 72 hours before the scheduled departure time of the designated ATB flight from Hong Kong to Singapore.

 The designated ATB flights from Hong Kong to Singapore are:

 **On 22 November 2020 (inaugural flight)**